 Day 1 - Arrive in Buonconvento

-Arrive in Buonconvento by train, (and be met by the hotel driver); and enjoy your first night looking over the Tuscan countryside.
+Arrive in Buonconvento by train (and be met by the hotel driver).
+Then relax and enjoy your first night looking over the Tuscan countryside.

 Day 2 - Buonconvento to Montalcino

-A gentle amble along the wide ridge road until you strike south across the cornfields along old tracks up and down the Tuscan countryside, with splendid views on the way to your first real climb – 300m or so up to the citadel of Montalcino.
-(Medium-hard: 5½ hrs, 17 km, CUSs 760m, or take a taxi to start halfway easy-medium: 3 hrs, 9km, CUSs 510m)
+A gentle amble on the wide ridge road until you strike south across the cornfields along old tracks up and down the Tuscan countryside, with splendid views on the way to your first real climb – 300m or so up to the citadel of Montalcino.
+(Medium-hard: 5 hrs walking (allow 6¾ hrs), 15½ km (10 miles), CUSs 760m)

 Day 3 - Montalcino to Sant’ Antimo

 The easy day.
-Almost entirely downhill, through the vineyards around Montalcino onto the plateau land above the Villa a Tolli before you light upon the lovely Cistercian Abbey of Sant’ Antimo in its valley setting, and maybe lunch before the bus home.
-(Easy: 3½ hrs, 11 km, CUSs 170m)
+Almost entirely downhill, through the vineyards around Montalcino onto the plateau land above the Villa a Tolli before you light upon the lovely Cistercian Abbey of Sant’ Antimo in its valley setting, and maybe lunch before the bus home (not Sunday – when you could retrace your steps or organise an (expensive) taxi).
+(Easy: 3½ hrs walking (allow 4¾ hrs), 11 km (7 miles), CUSs 170m)

 Day 4 - Montalcino to Bagno Vignoni

 Drop down from Montalcino to the fertile farmland below, and further to the sleepy meadows of the Asso valley and its occasionally exciting river fording.
 Finally, a walk in along the Orcia valley to your next accommodation near the ancient baths at Vignoni.
 (Upgrade to a spa hotel adjacent to the baths, and perhaps stay an extra night to enjoy the spa all day – admission included in the upgrade price!)
-(Medium-hard: 6 hrs, 19 km, CUSs 520m, or medium: 4 hrs, 14km, CUSs 400m with lift)
+(Medium-hard: 6 hrs walking (allow 8 hrs), 19 km (12 miles), CUSs 520m)

 Day 5 - Bagno Vignoni to Pienza

 Start off up the hill to the delightful hamlet of Vignone, with its great view of Rocca d’Orcia on the other side of the Orcia valley, and then down to San Quirico, an unassuming yet attractive town with a fine medieval core – time for a coffee (or lunch if you start late!).
 Then a ramble across typical Tuscan rolling fields to the best hilltop town of them all, and a world heritage site – Pienza.
-(Medium: 4¼ hrs, 14 km, CUSs 610m or easy-medium: 3¼ hrs, 10km, CUSs 365m with lift).
+(Medium: 4¼ hrs walking (allow 5¾ hrs), 14 km (9 miles), CUSs 610m).

 Day 6 - Pienza to Montepulciano

 For your last day, a walk across the pretty countryside east of Pienza to little Monticchiello, and perhaps a coffee stop.
 Afterwards, navigate through woodlands and up onto the ridge again for a great approach to Montepulciano via the extravagant temple of San Biagio, before climbing the infamous Montepulciano ramp to the cathedral square and your triumphant finale.
-(Medium: 4½ hrs, 14 km, CUSs 480m, or easy-medium 3 hrs, 9 km, CUSs 300m with lift)
+(Medium: 4½ hrs walking (allow 6 hrs), 14 km (9 miles), CUSs 480m)

 Depart for home (or choose to stay further nights)

 The best ‘local’ airports are Pisa and Florence.
-Most intercontinental flights use Rome.
+Intercontinental flights use Rome.
 Flight information can change rapidly and not all flights run daily.